chocolatey/docs/input/en-us/choco/setup.md

 # install script
 ~~~

-**NOTE:** This will only work with the installation methods that call https://chocolatey.org/install.ps1 as part of the install.
+> :memo: **NOTE** This will only work with the installation methods that call https://chocolatey.org/install.ps1 as part of the install.

 ### Installing with restricted TLS

-**NOTE:** Chocolatey.org now requires TLS 1.2 at a minimum.
+> :memo: **NOTE** Chocolatey.org now requires TLS 1.2 at a minimum.
 Please see https://chocolatey.org/blog/remove-support-for-old-tls-versions.

-**NOTE:** If your server is restricted to TLS 1.1+, you need to add additional logic to be able to download and install Chocolatey (this is not necessary when running Chocolatey normally as it does this automatically).
+> :memo: **NOTE** If your server is restricted to TLS 1.1+, you need to add additional logic to be able to download and install Chocolatey (this is not necessary when running Chocolatey normally as it does this automatically).

-**NOTE:** If this is for organizational use, you should consider hosting the Chocolatey package internally and installing from there.
+> :memo: **NOTE** If this is for organizational use, you should consider hosting the Chocolatey package internally and installing from there.

 If you see an error that looks similar to the following: